blueardour/blueardour.github.io/_posts/experiments/2019-4-20-training.md

   group-net: scale = 0.5 / 1

 # tricks

+## which optimizer to choose for CNN training
+Here is a blog gives easy and clear explain: [optimizer的比较](https://zhuanlan.zhihu.com/p/32165402)

 ## how to set lr/weight_decay/momentum independently in pytorch
 See the pre-parameter options section from link [https://pytorch.org/docs/stable/optim.html](https://pytorch.org/docs/stable/optim.html)